-If you are trying to sell a Wilmington house during the winter months, you might want to incorporate a few festive touches into your open house.
-We have put together some creative holiday themed open house ideas to help you sell your Wilmington house fast!
+If you are trying to sell a Eastern house during the winter months, you might want to incorporate a few festive touches into your open house.
+We have put together some creative holiday themed open house ideas to help you sell your Eastern house fast!

 As with any open house or home showing, it is important to engage the prospective buyer’s senses.
 The holiday season is a wonderful time to incorporate elements that will do just that!

-How to Host a Holiday Themed Open House in Wilmington
+How to Host a Holiday Themed Open House in Eastern

 Think Warm and Cozy